For the answer to “How do I serve Qwen3-VL-Embedding-2B (or 8B)?” see the last section.

 I’ll spell the code out for you:

 Essentially, you are sending a templated chat message to get embeddings back.
-I’m talking about your client sending chat completion messages, with a system prompt, user messages, and all the bells and whistles; like so:
+I’m talking about a system prompt, user messages, and all the bells and whistles; like so:

 <|im_start|>system